Jabeyta91/Data-Entry/README.md

 </p>

 <h1>Data Visualization</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the data into microsoft excel.<br />